-Currently, over 45 travel eSIM brands offer service in Afghanistan, with over 350 prepaid data plans available.
-This represents a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.
+More than 50 travel eSIM providers and over 450 prepaid data plans are available for Afghanistan, offering a wide variety of options that make it easy for travelers to find a plan that suits their needs.

 Afghanistan's mobile network landscape is served by several key Mobile Network Operators (MNOs):